 They were the region’s early pioneers of agriculture.
 Including starting dairying and established wide ranges of support services such as medical, general merchandising and food supply.

-Their influence was a cornerstone of the region’s development.
-From the late 1880s into the early decades of the 20th century but is relatively unsung today.
+Therefore, their influence was a cornerstone of the region’s development.
+From the late 1880s into the early decades of the 20th century.
+However, it’s relatively unsung today.

 Across the tablelands are traces of military encampments and airfields.
-You can find museums and memorials dedicated to the forces of men and women from many wars.
+For example, you can find museums and memorials dedicated to the forces of men and women from many wars.

 In Yungaburra, the Afghanistan Avenue of Honour celebrates the memory of all who served in the fight against terror.
-Near Tolga is the Rocky Creek War Memorial Park.
+In addition, the Rocky Creek War Memorial Park is found near Tolga.

 Atherton War Cemetary and other sites at Tinaroo.
 While Kairi, Wongabel, Herberton, Wondecla, Ravenshoe and Mt.
 Garnet all sustain the military resemblance culture.